Rigidity of 3-colorings of the discrete torus: Introduction

 The connection we need between proper colorings and height functions is summarized by the following two facts: \begin{enumerate} \item For any graph $G$, $v_0\in V(G)$ and $h\in\hm(G,v_0)$, the function $g:V(G)\to\{0,1,2\}$ defined by

-belongs to $\col(G,v_0)$. \item When $G=\ZZ$, the above correspondence defines a \emph{bijection} between $\hm(\ZZ)$ and $\col(\ZZ)$. \end{enumerate} The first fact is straightforward.
-The second fact appears to be well-known to experts in the field.
-It is a consequence of the fact that the basic 4-cycles in $\Z^d$ span all other cycles.
+belongs to $\col(G,v_0)$. \item When $G=\ZZ$, the above correspondence defines a \emph{bijection} between $\hm(\ZZ)$ and $\col(\ZZ)$. \end{enumerate} The first fact is straightforward and the second fact appears to be folklore in the field (see Proposition~\ref{prop:col height bijection}).

 Our goal in this work is to use the above correspondence to transfer known results on height functions, proved in \cite{PHom}, to results on colorings, thereby obtaining Theorem~\ref{thm: main}.
 Our task is, however, made complicated by the following obstruction.
 The above correspondence is not a bijection when $G=\TT$.
 In other words, there exist colorings in $\col(\TT)$ which are not the modulo 3 of any height function in $\hm(\TT)$.
-For instance, the coloring $012012$ of $\T_6^1$ provides one such example.
+For instance, the coloring $012012$ of $\mathbb{T}_6^1$ provides one such example.
 The source of this problem is of a \emph{topological} nature, stemming from the fact that the torus has non-contractible cycles.
 This poses a major difficulty, preventing a direct use of the known results on height functions.
 The following theorem, whose proof occupies most of this paper, provides a way around this difficulty.
 It shows that the above correspondence is, nonetheless, close to being bijective when the dimension $d$ is sufficiently high. \begin{theorem} There exist $d_0$ and $c>0$ such that for every integer $d\ge d_0$ and every even integer $n$, a uniformly chosen proper $3$-coloring of $\TT$ satisfies

 with $c_d=\frac{c}{d\log^2 d}$. \end{theorem} In the next section we explain how Theorem~\ref{thm: main} follows from the above theorem and a result on height functions proved in \cite{PHom}.
 In Section~\ref{sec: BG} we present some background.
 The rest of the paper is devoted to the proof of Theorem~\ref{thm: almost bijection}.
 Section~\ref{sec: prelim} contains the first part of the proof and a proof overview.
 The proof is inspired by ideas from algebraic topology but the necessary tools are developed completely in the discrete setting.
 We believe that some of these tools could prove useful in other models as well, especially the trichotomy theorems of Section~\ref{sec: structure of sets}, Theorem~\ref{thm: pair_trich} and Theorem~\ref{thm: main trichotomy}, which deal with discrete counterparts of manifolds of codimension one.
 The connection between our work and algebraic topology is expounded upon in Section~\ref{subs: topology}.
 Section~\ref{sec: Rem Op} is dedicated to remarks and open problems.